emilypx/appfair.github.io/index.md

 The simplest way to remove your app from showing up in the **App Fair.app** catalog is to mark your repository or organization as "private", or else archive (or delete) your organization's `/APP-ORG/App` fork.

-In addition, disabling issues or discussions for your organization's `/APP-ORG/App` fork will also have the result of making your app no longer appear as a valid installation candidate in the **App Fair.app** catalog.
+In addition, disabling issues or discussions for your `/APP-ORG/App` fork will also have the result of making your app no longer appear as a valid installation candidate in the **App Fair.app** catalog.
+Discussions and issues are required in order to allow users a channel for support questions and other communications.

 ### How can I have someone else's app removed from the App Fair?

 As the App Fair's `integrate-release` process is completely automated, there is no mechanism for direct management of, or intervention in, the app release process.
+Each app that is listed in that app's github repository, which is required to have issues and discussions enabled.
+You can use these forums to contact the developer(s) of the app.
 Organizations that are removed from GitHub will have the effect of removing that organization's app from being visible or installable from the **App Fair.app** catalog.

 ### Can App Fair apps be installed on non-macOS platforms?